zbq/gem/README.md

 15.71
 ```

-2. Summary of AnonHugePage usage
+2. Show a summary of AnonHugePage usage
 ```python
 def sum_anon(pid):
   if pid is None: # iteration exhausted